Why is COS needed?

 Thousands of the City’s children have been served by COS since inception in 1995.

-- Over 40 children participate in weekly cooking classes along with family members.
+- Over 50 children participate in Y.U.M.
+Chef cooking classes along with family members annually.

-- Over 30 children participate in weekly music lessons.
+- Over 50 children participate in the Blue Bear music program annually.

 - 7 students have been and continue to be supported by the COS College Scholarship Program.

 How does COS work with its partners?